Expectations of Student Conduct

 - If approved by the instructor of record and the appropriate academic administrator (or by the academic administrator and the campus president), a grade change is submitted to the office of student records for processing.
 The appropriate academic administrator notifies the student of the decision in writing.

 - If disapproved, the appropriate academic administrator provides the student written notification of the decision.
-The student has 15 College business days from the date of the notification to submit additional relevant evidential documentation and request that the Student Appeals Committee review the disapproval.
+The student has fifteen (15) college business days from the date of the notification to submit additional relevant evidential documentation and request that the Student Appeals Committee review the disapproval.
 If no request is made, the disapproved appeal and supporting documentation is forwarded to the Registrar’s Office and imaged to the student’s academic record.

 Step 3.
 Student Appeals Committee Review